Tackling Coronavirus in Aboriginal Communities in NSW

 - Episode 20: Rebecka Stapleton from Tharawal LALC on the importance of being available to community in a time of crisis.

 - Episode 19: Toni-Lee Scott from Bathurst LALC on being available for community, keeping the sanctity of funerals and the value of a good joke.

 - Episode 18: Mike Nolan from Wellington LALC on community uncertainty around food, transport, and what lockdown really means.

 - Episode 17: Rex Weribone from Toomelah LALC on the community facing lockout from essential services as Queensland closes its borders.

 - Episode 16: Pam Handy from Dareton LALC on food insecurity and dealing with essential services across three states.

-NSWALC will be developing a number of resources that you can access below:
+NSWALC has developed a number of resources that you can access below:

 - Information for LALCs - COVID-19 Financial assistance for businesses (8 April 2020)